 Now you can upload attachments and they will be automatically indexed for search.

-How to index attached files manually?
+How to index the attached files manually?

 PHPKB knowledge base software is able to index the text content of PDF documents and make them searchable.
 It converts a PDF file to text file format to search its contents.
 It uses "pdftotext utility" to convert Portable Document Format (PDF) files to plain text.
-It reads the PDF file, and writes a text file thus making itself able to search within the contents of PDF documents.
+It reads the PDF file and writes a text file thus making itself able to search within the contents of PDF documents.

 How to Disable Indexing for Specific File Types?